 An alternative heraldic term to overall - see ‘overall 2)’.

 War Flag/State Flag/Naval Ensign of Norway (fotw); War Flag/Naval Ensign of

-Naval Ensign of Sweden (fotw); Flag of
+Naval Ensign of Sweden (fotw)

 An ancient symbol in the form of an equal-armed cross with each arm continued at

 a right angle, presently used (running anti-clockwise) as the emblem of a Chinese

 humanitarian organization founded in 1922 and of the Korean Buddhists, (in a clock-wise form) on some flags of Finland, and until 1945 as the emblem of the German Nazi Party – a

 crooked/hooked cross, fylfot or cross potent rebated (see also ‘arrow cross’,

 A sharp-edged weapon consisting of a blade and a hilt (handle); it will